zalshawi/Analyze-AB-test-for-ecommerce-website/README.md

 A/B test run for an E-commerce website.
 Goal is to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

 # Key Points
-- Contain around 300K users.
+- Dataset contain around 300K users.
 - The test runs from 2/1/2017 to 24/1/2017 (23 days).